adon-cloudcannon/landing-page-test/src/collections/posts/2022-12-06-new-eleventy-features-a-new-theme-and-full-eleventy-support.md

 2. We’ve written up [rock-solid documentation on how to get started with Eleventy](/tutorials/eleventy-cms---get-started-with-cloudcannon/);
 3. We’ve created additional developer tooling like Snippets — and [documented how to configure your existing Eleventy shortcodes and includes for all site users to create and edit them](https://cloudcannon.com/documentation/articles/editing-with-eleventy-shortcodes/?ssg=Eleventy) — so content writers on Eleventy sites benefit from CloudCannon’s intuitive visual UI.
 4. We’ve created a new page-building starter (theme) for Eleventy called [Sendit](https://cloudcannon.com/community/themes/sendit/), which acts as a showcase for both Eleventy’s slick build speeds and CloudCannon’s best-in-class editing features.&nbsp;
 5. For users of our open-source component development workflow [Bookshop](https://github.com/CloudCannon/bookshop), we’ve created a [full reference guide for Bookshop on Eleventy](https://github.com/CloudCannon/bookshop/blob/main/guides/eleventy.adoc) and a [Bookshop starter template](https://github.com/CloudCannon/eleventy-bookshop-starter).
-(The Sendit theme comes with Bookshop and a wide range of components already configured, too\!)
+(The Sendit theme comes with Bookshop and a wide range of components already configured, too!)

 With these major milestones achieved, we’re confident that CloudCannon can offer the best development and editing experience for all Eleventy users.